ajonesb/Next-Dashboard/README.md

 ## High-Level System Design

 - Include all components - The architecture is designed with reusable components.
-- Consider scalability and potential third-party API Intergrations - The application is ready to scale with adding additional pages to the dashboard as well as reusing the components available such as Header, LeftNavBar, Layout, View.
+- Considering scalability and potential third-party API Intergrations - The application is ready to scale with adding additional pages to the dashboard as well as reusing the components available such as Header, LeftNavBar, Layout, View.

 ## Admin Portal